pako1/The_Calculator/README.md

 # The Calculator

-"The Calculator" is an android application made for simple calculations for now.
+"The Calculator" is an android application that is using state of the art components and is made for simple calculations for now.
+It is using a custom lexer/parser/evaluator library for doing the calculations.

 ## Features
 - Addition